-We have colleagues at our longtime yeast supplier, White Labs to thank.
-It’s their enzyme, Clarex, which makes Stone Delicious IPA possible.
-We start by brewing the beer exactly like we do every other beer at our brewery, using all-natural ingredients (barley, hops, water and yeast, exclusively) with dashes of creativity and heart plus a boatload of hops.
+A special enzyme known as Clarex is what makes Stone Delicious IPA possible.
+We start by brewing the beer exactly like we do every other beer at our brewery, using all-natural ingredients (barley, hops, water and yeast) with dashes of creativity and heart plus a boatload of hops.
 When boiled wort (unfermented beer) is transferred to fermentation tanks where yeast is introduced to convert fermentable sugars to alcohol, we add Clarex, which separates and eliminates the potentially inflammatory nature of the gluten protein chains.

 Though we’ve harnessed modern advances to significantly reduce the amount of gluten, traces of gluten remain in Stone Delicious IPA.
-However, the amount of gluten in this beer is far below the Codex threshold of less than 20 parts per million in total gluten for “gluten-free” products; so much so that its gluten levels are too low to be measurable by available testing methods.
+However, the amount of gluten in this beer is far below the Codex threshold of less than 20 parts per million in total gluten for “gluten-free” products.
 Furthermore, the brewing process for Stone Delicious IPA renders the beer free of barley epitopes (peptide sequences and reactive sites in gluten molecules triggering negative reactions in the small intestine).

 We take numerous, specific steps to ensure there is no cross-contamination in our brewing or packaging facilities.
-We carefully clean and sanitize every tank, pipeline, hose and piece of equipment that Stone Delicious IPA will touch, and conduct numerous tests at our brewing facility checking for gluten levels.
+We carefully clean and sanitize every tank, pipeline, hose and piece of equipment that Stone Delicious IPA will touch.

 No. We do not replace the barley malt we use for our other beers with rice, quinoa, sorghum, buckwheat or any other grains.

 While the beer in the keg is the same as the beer in the bottles, there is always the chance that it could mix with previously served beers in the lines of the draft system and, thus, become intermingled with beer containing gluten.
 To be safe and ensure the health of those with greater gluten sensitivity, we similarly do not make the gluten-reduced claim for Stone Delicious IPA served from draft systems and growler fill stations at Stone-operated facilities.
-It is best to purchase Stone Delicious IPA in bottles if you are gluten sensitive.
+It is best to purchase our gluten-reduced beers in bottles or cans if you are gluten sensitive.

 Enjoy by dates are printed on the neck of each bottle, and julian dates are laser engraved or printed near the bottom of the bottle.
 Note that bottles coming out of our Richmond brewery and our Escondido brewery are slightly different, and help identify where that beer came from.
 Julian dates can be difficult to see, so it may be helpful to look at the bottle under a light or shining a light through the bottle.